TypicalHog/crypto-research/shitcoins/UNUS-SED-LEO_LEO.md

 Centralized exchange token.<br>
-Created to make Bitfinex rich.<br>
+Created by Bitfinex to make them rich.
+(You can never know what the shadiest large exchange in the crypto space is planning)<br>
 Part of the Bitfinex-Tether cancer.<br>